Shared Services Centers

 - Ecuador and Mexico are the main countries served by the surveyed Colombian SSCs.

-- Spanish, English, and Portuguese are the predominant languages in the services provided by centers in Colombia.
+- Spanish, English, and Portuguese are the predominant languages spoken in the services provided by centers in Colombia.

 (Shared Services Survey 2019, Ernst & Young and ProColombia, 2019)